 The frozen peas used in this dish are something that I always keep stocked in my freezer for a quick side dish or to add into fried rice, soups, etc. I am a huge advocate for keeping frugal versatile items stocked in your pantry, fridge, and freezer, and you can't beat the price and versatility of a bag of frozen peas.
-If you are trying to squeeze more veggies into your diet, which I always recommend, pair this pasta with bacon and peas with a simple salad for an easy weeknight meal.
-Don't forget the homemade salad dressing for further cost savings.

 Pasta with bacon and peas